raufs/gtdb_gca_to_taxa_mappings/README.md

 # gtdb_gca_to_taxa_mappings
-Directory with GTDB GCA accession to taxonomy mappings used by various programs.
+Directory with GTDB GCA accession to taxonomy mappings used by various programs: lsaBGC, skDER, and zol.